-This course surveys China, Korea, and Japan from ancient times to the year 1600.
-It offers an introduction to the social, political, religious, and aesthetic ideas that together have formed the foundations of Chinese and Japanese civilizations.
+This course surveys China and Japan from ancient times to the Opium Wars.
+It offers an introduction to the social, political, philosophical and aesthetic ideas that together have formed the foundations of Chinese and Japanese civilizations.
 Three credits.

 HI 109 Modern East Asian Societies